 We expect that our continued commercialization efforts and any additional clinical studies that we undertake for the further clinical development of bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any other product candidate we pursue will consume substantial additional financial resources.
 We expect that our existing cash and cash equivalents and proceeds to be received in the future for product sales and under our collaboration agreements are sufficient to fund operations for the foreseeable future.
+We may look to secure additional cash resources should positive corporate events or milestones provide sufficient opportunities.
 We may, however, need to secure additional cash resources to continue to fund the commercialization and further clinical development of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
 Our future capital requirements may be substantial and will depend on many factors including:

-- · the scope, size, rate of progress, results and costs of completing our CLEAR Outcomes CVOT of bempedoic acid; - · our commercial sales, and our ability to secure and maintain reimbursement coverage, in the United States, and in Europe; - the costs associated with commercializing bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates; - DSE, DS, and Otsuka's ability to successfully commercialize bempedoic acid and the bempedoic acid / ezetimibe combination tablet in their respective territories; - · the number and characteristics of any additional product candidates we develop or acquire; - the cost of manufacturing bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.
+- our ability to secure a CV risk reduction indication for bempedoic acid and the bempedoic acid / ezetimibe combination tablet in the U.S. and Europe; - our commercial sales, and our ability to secure and maintain reimbursement coverage, in the United States, and in Europe; - the costs associated with commercializing bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates if we receive marketing approval, including the cost and timing of developing sales and marketing capabilities or entering into strategic collaborations to market and sell bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates; - DSE, DS, and Otsuka's ability to successfully commercialize bempedoic acid and the bempedoic acid / ezetimibe combination tablet in their respective territories; - our ability to receive milestone payments from our collaboration partners; - the number and characteristics of any additional product candidates we develop or acquire; - the cost of manufacturing bempedoic acid and the bempedoic acid / ezetimibe combination tablet or any future product candidates and any products we successfully commercialize; and - the costs associated with general corporate activities, such as the cost of filing, prosecuting and enforcing patent claims.